jyao410/appliaction_code_sample/README.md

 # PhD and RA Appliaction: code sample

-This folder includes my undergrad and graduate coursework and projects, serving as a reference for those who want to check.
-Only a small part of the codes are posted.
+This folder includes part of my undergrad and graduate coursework and projects, serving as a reference for those who want to check.

 ## Coursework